 Rubbing down with pumice powder and talc removes any grease and your nearly done.

-There is a choice to make here about which side to work, I prefer the inside because of the veins although it takes a bit more preparation.
+There is a choice to make here about which side to work on, I prefer the flesh side because of the veins although it takes a bit more preparation.